hesingh/ventilator/README.md

    Software is not complete, nor is BOM.
 CAD files are complete.
    I suspect MIT is at least few weeks away to complete software, and documentation.

+   Mechanical and Electrical BOMs have been releases.

+   The cost of the device is around $1000.

+   THe Honeywell pressure sensor costs $65 and is out of stock.
+MIT has also recommended to use an analog sensor for quick monitoring.

 ### Use